Pussy Riot founder channels her rage against Putin into art – DW – 07/05/2024

 Pussy Riot founder channels her rage against Putin into artJuly 5, 2024

-"We'll need a bit more space, because I will be screaming soon," said Pussy Riot creator Nadya Tolokonnikova, as she and her group of performers lined up in front of Berlin's Neue Nationalgalerie, calling on the crowd massed in front of the museum to take a few steps back.
+"We'll need a bit more space, because I will be screaming soon," Pussy Riot creator Nadya Tolokonnikova said as she and her group of performers lined up in front of Berlin's Neue Nationalgalerie, calling on the crowd massed in front of the museum to take a few steps back.

 "And you know why I will be screaming?" added Tolokonnikova before launching her performance.
 "Because we women and queer people are encouraged to be quiet, and that's why we're going to take up our space now."